 Sussex’s spellbinding illuminated trail to celebrate hidden heroes of the natural world.
-Selected evenings, Thursday 26 November – Wednesday 30 December 2020.
+Select evenings, Thursday 3 December 2020 – Sunday 10 January 2021

-The trail features the UK’s tallest living Christmas tree, decorated with 1,800 lights.
+- The trail will culminate with the UK’s tallest living Christmas tree, decorated with 1,800 lights.

 As the winter evenings draw in, Glow Wild returns.
 Wakehurst’s wild landscape will once again be transformed by hundreds of glowing lanterns, illuminated sculptures, fire torches, soundscapes and projections.

 This year’s trail is inspired by aspects of nature that often remain unseen - a grain of pollen, a seed on the wind, or the fungi that enriches the soil allowing plants to flourish.
 With this theme in mind, Wakehurst has commissioned artists and creative studios to produce an array of illuminated artworks that will celebrate the hidden heroes of the natural world.

 Among the delights in store is an award-winning installation, brand new to Glow Wild: last seen floating above Amsterdam’s canals, ‘Light a wish’ will bring a series of giant, sparkling dandelion seed heads to Wakehurst’s beautiful Black Pond, creating mesmerizing reflections across the Water Gardens.
 The piece is inspired by childhood memories of picking dandelion flowers and blowing the seeds into the wind to cast a wish.

 Along the trail visitors will also find a magical garden of one hundred colourful fungi-shaped lanterns, and the ethereal, dancing glow of five hundred flames will surround the Mansion Pond forming the trail’s largest ever fire display.
 The impressive Elizabethan mansion itself will be illuminated by breathtaking protections that will further explore the secret world of fungi.